vossstef/tang_nano_20k_c64/README.md

 ## emulated Diskdrive 1541
 Emulated 1541 on a raw microSD card (no FAT fs !) including parallel bus Speedloader<br>
 Place one or more [.D64](https://vice-emu.sourceforge.io/vice_toc.html#TOC405) file in the tools folder and run 'create_C64_ALL_D64.bat'.
-It will create a DISKSRAWC64.IMG.<br> Use e.g. [win32diskimager](https://sourceforge.net/projects/win32diskimager/) to program a microSD card with DISKSRAWC64.IMG.
+It will create a DISKSRAWC64.IMG.
+Use only SIMPLE D64 files : 174 848 octets (35 Tracks)<br> Use e.g. [win32diskimager](https://sourceforge.net/projects/win32diskimager/) to program a microSD card with DISKSRAWC64.IMG.
 BE CAREFUL NOT WRITING ON YOUR OWN HARDDRIVE!
 Insert card in TN slot.<br>
 LED 1 is the Drive activity indicator.<br> For those who forgot after all those years...<br>
 Disk directory listing:<br>
 LOAD"$",8<br>